-Night blooming jasmine is a semi-tropical evergreen shrub that has long been a favorite among gardeners due to the powerful and pleasing perfume that it emits while in bloom.
+Night blooming jasmine (Cestrum nocturnum) is a semi-tropical evergreen shrub that has long been a favorite among gardeners due to its powerful and pleasing perfume that it emits while in bloom.
 The odor is produced from the plant's small, tubular, non-showy flowers, which repeatedly open and close at the same time.
-Night blooming jasmine produce their characteristic scent most prominently during the summer from July through October.
-The plant blooms repeatedly throughout this time period in cycles that last about a week.

 Growth Habit and Site Selection

 Night blooming jasmine prefers full or partial sunlight and rich, organic, fairly neutral, well-drained soil.
 It can reach 13 feet in height, but it more commonly tops out at 8 feet tall and 6 feet wide.
 While night blooming jasmine is a shrub, the slender new growth of the plant is easily trained up pillars or rafters.
 This fragrant plant is best located where you can appreciate its scent, such as near windows or building entrances.

 Though this plant grows as a perennial in USDA Zones 9 – 11, you can enjoy this beautiful bloom year-round in cooler climates in a container that you bring inside when the temperatures dip.